azimuth-cloud/azimuth-sdk/README.md

 config = Configuration.from_environment(AZIMUTH_URL)
 ```

-Once you have a configuration, it can be used to create a synchronous or an asynchronous client
+Once you have a `Configuration` object, it can be used to create either synchronous or
-with which you can list the available tenancies:
+asynchronous clients with which you can interact with Azimuth, e.g. by listing the
+available tenancies:

 ```python
 # Synchronous client